DeexithParand2k2/Vatta-Vettatam/README.md

 <img width="600" alt="attack12 result" src="https://github.com/DeexithParand2k2/vatta-vettatam/assets/72688656/288298f9-8be0-4d15-becb-eac8a47f4a4e">

 ## Suicide Move Alert
-The game includes a feature that detects and alerts players to "suicide moves."
+The game includes a feature that detects and alerts players from making "suicide moves."
 A suicide move is when a player mistakenly makes a move that captures their own coin.
 The game will notify the player of this error, allowing them to rectify their move.

 <img width="600" alt="suicide move" src="https://github.com/DeexithParand2k2/vatta-vettatam/assets/72688656/edf5f6b7-7017-4ef3-b524-63a8fd20a39e">
 <img width="600" alt="suicide move 1" src="https://github.com/DeexithParand2k2/vatta-vettatam/assets/72688656/775b9883-b81b-440f-9342-b28b4f9ecb8c">